What To Do After A Bicycle Accident

 Obtain Contact Information

 If you are to speak to the driver of the motor vehicle that struck you, do so in order to get their contact information.
 This should always include their name, address, phone number, insurance and driver’s license information, and the make and model of their vehicle.
 If the driver is reluctant to speak with you or is belligerent and refuses to cooperate, do not escalate the situation.
-Instead, allow your injury attorney Newport Beach residents know and respect to get this information from the police report.
+Instead, allow your injury attorney that Newport Beach area residents know and respect to get this information from the police report.

 Preserve Evidence from the Accident